google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 Thematic Mapper (TM), Enhanced Thematic Mapper Plus (ETM+), and Operational Land Imager (OLI) are used in this tutorial.
-They are closely related and relatively easy to consolidate into a consistent time series that produce a continuous record from 1984 to the present at a cadence of 16 days per sensor with 30 meter spatial resolution.
-The seminal Multispectral Scanner instrument extents the Landsat record back to 1972, but it is not used in this tutorial.
+They are closely related and relatively easy to consolidate into a consistent time series that produce a continuous record from 1984 to the present, at a cadence of 16 days per sensor with 30 meter spatial resolution.
+The seminal Multispectral Scanner instrument extents the Landsat record back to 1972, but is not used in this tutorial.
 Its data are quite different, making integration with later sensors challenging.
 See [Savage et al. (2018)](https://www.mdpi.com/1999-4907/9/4/157) and [Vogeler et al. (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0034425718300579)